-Belfield Pen District Bromlev P.A St. Marv Tele: 935 5031(o)/992 4462(h) April 14, 2008 DEPARTMENTAL SPOTLIGHT Policy & Regulation aurice Charvis - Snr.
-Director: Shanique Hylton Nunes Asst.; Rohan Swaby - Analyst; Andrew Williams - Database Administrator/ Developer: Sashana Miller - Analyst: Courtney Francis - Engineer: Curtis Robinson - Chief, Numbering Administration & Technical Support; Richard Brown - Chief, Electricity division four functional Telecommunications Markets: Electricity Regulation, Wate and Transport Regulation and Numbering Administration/ technical Support.
+Belfield Pen District Tele: 935 5031(o)/992 4462(h) Ainsley Williams aurice Charvis - Snr.
+Director: Shanique Hylton Nunes Asst.; Rohan Swaby - Analyst; Andrew Williams - Database Administrator/ Developer: Sashana Miller - Analyst: Courtney Francis - Engineer: Curtis Robinson - Chief, Numbering Administration & Technical Support; Richard Brown - Chief, Electricity division four functional Telecommunications Markets: Regulation, Electricity Water and Transport Regulation and Numbering Administration/ technical Support.
 The staff advises the Office on regulatory policy and analyses, monitors and evaluates the economic and financial performance of all regulated utilities.
+These functions include The Case for Energy Diversification Audley A. McCarthy - Public Education Officer Power Generation Based Facilities to reduce the Country's dependence on imported petroleum.
+The objective is to increase the percentage of energy supplied to the Grid from renewable energy sources from the current level of 5.5% to 10% by 2010 and 15.0% by 2015.
+This would translate to an average additional 640,000 MWh per year from renewable enerav sources.

-These functions include The Case for Energy Diversification ncreases in the price of oil on the world market as well as movements in the foreign exchange rates, have largely resulted in relatively high monthly electricity bills for the average consumer.
-The situation hinges on the technology mix and the age of the plants that the Jamaica Public Service Company (JPS) uses to produce electricity.
+of the plants that the Jamaica Public Service Company (JPS) uses to produce electricity.
 Currently the mix reflects a combination of approximately 94.5% of fossil fuel (petroleum) and 5.5% of hydro and wind.
-This suggests an urgent need to secure alternative energy resources, as well as to modernize the plants, to combat rising oil prices over which we have no control.
-As part of a policy for energy diversification, the Government of Jamaica is pursuing the addition of Renewable Energy "Acting OUR Director General Re-appointed"
+This suggests an urgent need to secure alternative energy resources, as well as to modernize the plants, to combat rising oil prices over which we have no control. average consumer.